 Penetration testing is normally concerned with which assets to include in scope.
 However, red team engagements aim to compromise critical business assets and the scoping process defines areas to exclude from the assessment.
 This is broken down into a few steps:

-Red Team engagements include custom scenarios that simulate real-world tactics an external attacker might use to gain a foothold within a network.
-Download our service brief to understand how a goal-focused approach to Red Team engagements can reveal the weaknesses in your system and your response procedures.
+Red Team engagements include custom scenarios that simulate real-world tactics an external attacker might use.
+Download our service brief to understand how a goal-focused approach can reveal deeper security weaknesses.

 2 – Information Gathering and Reconnaissance